LLNL/libmsr/README.md

 libmsr
 ====================

-Welcome to libmsr, a friendly (well, friendlier) interface to several of the model-specific registers in Intel processors.
+Welcome to libmsr, a friendly (well, friendlier) interface to many of the model-specific registers in Intel processors.
+Now with PCI configuration register support for some Intel hardware.

-version 0.1.17
+version 0.1.18

 Installation
 ---------------------

 Installation is simple.
 You will need [cmake](http://www.cmake.org) version 2.8 or higher.

-    mkdir BUILD && cd BUILD
-    cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install
-    make
-    make install
+The old installation method is deprecated, you MUST use the script.

+	install.sh /path/to/install

 Notes
 ----------------------